Marriage in Iran: Inheritance

 In the Islamic Republic, husbands generally inherit a larger share of the deceased estate than wives.
 If there are no children, when a married woman dies, her husband inherits half of his wife's assets, while when a man dies, his wife receives one-fourth of his assets.
 If the couple has children, a husband inherits one-fourth while a wife inherits one-eighth.
 Additionally, a son inherits twice as much as a daughter.
 Until 2009, women were also prohibited from inheriting land.

 Divorce

 A husband can divorce his wife "whenever he wishes to do so" (Art.
-1133) with a few exceptions through uttering in Arabic : "زَوْجَتِی name of wife طالِقٌ".To null the marriage contract it must be done in front of two males.
+1133) with a few exceptions through uttering in Arabic : "زَوْجَتِی [name of wife] طالِقٌ".
+Nullifications of marriage contracts must be done in front of two males.

 In the event of a divorce, the husband (or other male relatives) take custody of the children.

-On the other hand, according to the Center for Human Rights in Iran, "it is extraordinarily difficult" for women to get a divorce in the Islamic Republic, with onerous conditions that are often impossible to meet and are at the discretion of the deciding judge, and which result in the woman losing financial maintenance and child custody."
+According to the Center for Human Rights in Iran, "it is extraordinarily difficult" for women to get a divorce in the Islamic Republic, with onerous conditions that are often impossible to meet and are at the discretion of the deciding judge, and which result in the woman losing financial maintenance and child custody."